samjaninf/OFN-User-Guide---Master/basic-features/shopfront/payment-methods.md

 ![](../../.gitbook/assets/paypal4.jpg)

-**In OFN,** make sure you are logged in as your Enterprise User.
+**In Harvest To Order,** make sure you are logged in as your Enterprise User.
 Go to an Enterprise and create a Payment Method.
 Select PayPal and fill in the details from the PayPal site.

 **Server:** Change the ‘server’ field to ‘live’ – this is case sensitive.